 Integrity Behavioral Solutions: Plainfield

 Integrity Behavioral Solutions provides early intervention services using the science behind ABA.
-Services are provided for children up to age 7.
+Services are provided for children up to age seven.
 This ABA provider offers intensive, one-on-one personalized therapy in the community, in the home, and in school, as needed.

 Just a few of the disorders treated here include autism, Down syndrome, learning disabilities, developmental disabilities, and behavioral challenges.